gyulanemeth/bluefox.email/email-sending-concepts/dmarc.md

 2. Providing instructions to receiving servers on actions to take when an email fails authentication.
 3. Generating **reports for the domain owner** regarding attempts to send emails using their domain.

-These rules are established within a specific DNS record known as a DMARC record, which is formatted as follows:
+These rules are established within a specific [DNS](/email-sending-concepts/dns) record known as a [TXT record](/email-sending-concepts/txt-record), which is formatted as follows:

 `v=DMARC1; p=none; rua=mailto:reports@yourdomain.com`